20809228Environmental Economics

 Criteria

-you examine competing political views
+examine competing political views

-you defend an assigned intellectual position during oral debate in class
+defend an assigned intellectual position

 8. Develop a personal position towards the integration of environmental impacts in economic analysis